KellerJordan/modded-nanogpt/README.md

 Other than that, anything and everything is fair game!

-Details on 22nd "record": After the 21st record, we improved the timing method of the run and banned an argument to the torch compiler.
-First, we replaced the initial "grace period" of 10 steps with an explicit kernel-warmup section.
-This adds 850ms to the runtime.
-We additionally banned the use of `torch._inductor.config.coordinate_descent_tuning`, which saves ~25min of first-run compilation, at the cost of 3s of runtime.
+### Details on 22nd 'record'

+After the 21st record, we made two changes to the timing.
+First, we replaced the initial "grace period" of 10 untimed steps with an explicit kernel-warmup section, adding 850ms to the runtime.
+Second, we banned the use of `torch._inductor.config.coordinate_descent_tuning`, resulting in 3s of extra runtime (but ~25min less compilation).

 <!--Note: The original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
 So it's no surprise that there is room to improve; as @karpathy has said, 'llm.c still has a lot of pending optimizations.'